 - Design and Design Thinking

-I bounced my DIY Astro Nova idea off a friend who works at Nueva School to see if she thought it was crazy, but she said it was doable and would help me find instructors.
+I bounced my DIY Astra Nova idea off a friend who works at Nueva School to see if she thought it was crazy, but she said it was doable and would help me find instructors.

 At this point, I could begin to visualize a schedule:

-This solution takes the best of what worked for us at Dexter and upgrades it with the Astro Nova approach.
+This solution takes the best of what worked for us at Dexter and upgrades it with the Astra Nova approach.
 It allows adding a course on design and design thinking, which I have long wanted for our children, and it allows me to address other challenges we had with Dexter:

 - In-person experiences: if we're able to get students in the Bay Area, in-person experiences and real-world relationships could be part of the program.